-Chapter 11 Display Authorisations - Validity, currency, renewals, upgrades and enforcement
+Display Authorisations - Validity, currency, renewals, upgrades, exemptions and enforcement

 11.1.
-This chapter focuses on DA validity, renewals and upgrades.
+This chapter focuses on DA validity, currency, renewals and upgrades and includes details of DA Exemptions and their applicability.
 It also details what constitutes a lapsed and expired DA and the actions to be taken by the CAA in the case of a DA suspension.